Environment | Value natural resources

 Our approach

-The Bridgestone Group is working to improve product circularity.*1 That involves effectively utilizing or disposing of used tires*2 collected at shops/stores, while complying with the laws and regulations of each country and region.
-In 2023, 99% of the Group's nearly 3,500 equity shops/stores around the world have a contract for processing companies with beneficial next use stipulation.
-The Group is working to create new value through tire recycling, including the effective use of collected used tires in its recycling business.
+Bridgestone is working to improve product circularity.*1 This involves utilizing or disposing of used tires*2 collected at stores while complying with the laws and regulations of each country and region.
+In 2024, 99% of Bridgestone's 3,400 equity stores worldwide have a contract with a processing company with beneficial next-use stipulation.
+Bridgestone is working to create new value through tire recycling, including the effective use of collected used tires.

-• Effective beneficial next use of used tires collected at shops/stores (material recycling, energy recovery)
+• Effective beneficial next use of used tires collected at stores (material recycling, energy recovery)

 • Participation in regional and global initiatives